Construction fraud victims describe experience with wanted fugitive: ‘finally they caught him’ - NewsBreak

 Gene Beemer said he paid thousands of dollars to Kersey, including $16,000 in cash for the pool itself.
 According to Beemer, He paid $4,000 for the installation and also paid for gravel, dirt removal, lights, a heater, etc. He alleges he never got everything he paid for and ultimately had to fire Kersey in 2021.

-Beemer told 8news, Kersey wouldn’t take his calls and then blocked him.
+Beemer told 8News, that Kersey wouldn’t take his calls and then blocked him.

 He said other companies wouldn’t take the project due to legalities.
 Finally, Beemer said he paid a company nearly $10,000 to tear down everything Kersey did and it took the crew two weeks.